-The Uffizi Gallery is the most important museum of Florence and one of the most famous museums in the world.
+Uffizi Gallery is the most important museum of Florence and one of the most famous museums in the world.
 The building houses a superb collection of works of art, divided into several rooms arranged for schools and styles in chronological order.

 This is an immense artistic heritage, which includes thousands of pictures ranging from the medieval to modern, a large number of ancient sculptures, miniatures, tapestries.

-The origin of the building that houses the museum dates back to 1560, when Cosimo I de ‘Medici ordered to to Giorgio Vasari to planning a large building with two wings that would accommodate the offices (Uffizi) of the Florentine State.
+Uffizi Palace is an architectural building of great importance, and inside it holds masterpieces of world art of inestimable value.
+The origin of the building that houses the museum dates back to 1560, when Cosimo I de ‘Medici commissioned Giorgio Vasari to design a large two-winged palace that was to house the offices (Uffizi) of the Florentine state.

-The building has the unusual and singular shape of a U facing the river Arno.
-The two bodies of the building are parallel and are connected by a corridor that has six big arched windows that open over the courtyard of the palace, with unobstructed views of the Palazzo Vecchio and over the Arno River, with wonderful views of the Ponte Vecchio.
+The building has the unusual and singular shape of a U facing the river Arno, the two bodies of the building are parallel and are connected by a corridor that has six big arched windows that open over the courtyard of the palace, with unobstructed views of the Palazzo Vecchio and over the Arno River, with wonderful views of the Ponte Vecchio.
 Vasari himself, a few years after the construction of the building, through an air corridor (Vasari Corridor), linked the Uffizi with Palazzo Pitti.

 The first core of the gallery was created in 1581 by Francesco I de’ Medici, son of Cosimo, on the top floor of the building, and were collected by the Medici collections in the fifteenth and sixteenth century.
 The works were initially placed in the hall of the Tribune and in adjacent rooms.
-The museum was regularly open to the public under the Lorraine dynasty.
+Uffizi was regularly open to the public under the Lorraine dynasty.

 On the second floor of the gallery, at the premises derived from Mediceo Theater, is based the collection of drawings and prints, among the largest in the world, which includes about 120,000 works, dated from the end of the fourteenth century to the twentieth century, among them outstanding examples of all the great masters of Tuscany, from Leonardo to Michelangelo.

 Very important is the presence of works by other Italian schools of painting, among them the Venetian is the richest of valuable works.
 Of immense value are the paintings of Flemish painters in the museum, as well as the collection of antiques and portraits (the latter visible today in the famous Vasari Corridor, which links the Uffizi Gallery with Palazzo Pitti).

-- Address: Loggiato degli Uffizi 6 Firenze Tel: 055 294883
+Address: Loggiato degli Uffizi 6 Firenze Tel: 055 294883

-- Opening Hours: Tuesday to Sunday from 8.15-18.50, from July to September until 22.00.
+Opening Hours: Tuesday to Sunday from 8.15-18.50, from July to September until 22.00.
 Closed Mondays, New Year, May 1st, Christmas.